elpiel/spacedatastandards.org/standards/SDS-1-RSO-Catalog-Message-(RCM)/README.md

 <h2> Description </h2>

 The RSM describes metadata about space objects independent of positional data.
 The message fields are derived from the Satellite Catalog (SATCAT/SATC) message currently produced by the Space Defense Operations Center (SPADOC) system and used as the basis of satellite catalog databases within the United States Government.
-Legacy format description can be found [here](../../survey/legacy-messages/satcat/README.md).
+Legacy format description can be found <a href="https://github.com/DigitalArsenal/spacedatastandards.org/tree/master/survey/legacy-messages/satcat#readme">here</a>.

 <h2> Format </h2>
 <table>